Get Ready for Groundhog Day

 Pre-K had fun in the library this week!
 They created tie-dye turkeys.
 After coloring a coffee filter with water-based markers, they dipped them in a bowl of water.
 After letting them dry a couple of hours, they came back to the library to put their turkey parts together.
 Helpful tips: Have samples of a completed coffee filter to show them how to color ALL of it, bottles of water available to pour into the bowl, a bucket available to pour the dirty water into, lots of towels and paper towels, a butcher-paper lined bookshelf top for a drying space, and always make a couple of extra filters for the absent or late students so they can still assemble their turkey on time.
 Fun!

-Posted in apps, holiday, picture book lesson, reading skills, technology, and third grade
+Posted in apps, holiday, picture book lesson, reading skills, and technology

 Last week in the Jackson Library, third graders used Google’s Toontastic app to retell the story, The Monsterator by Keith Graves.
 This app is great because it is free, it allows them to draw their own setting and characters, it offers them options to customize their music and record their voice, and it even adds scrolling movie credits.
 Check out their creations!